agrrh/agrrh.com/technical/restic-backup-to-s3.md

 In this example I would be using S3 storage based on `minio`, but it's okay to use AWS one or just a local folder.
 Another particularity is that I use docker image, but it's almost the same as if I use restic installed locally.

+By the way, Amazon offers [free S3 tier](https://aws.amazon.com/s3) with up to 5GB storage and 15GB of monthly traffic and 2k/20k of PUT/GET requests.

 First, I'm starting the restic container.
 You could obtain keys from Minio UI or by checking related contanier's logs:

 ```